nicky-nym/nicky-nym.github.io/index.md

 Half of the urban area that will be needed by 2050 hasnt been built yet.[^growth]

+> "we’re going to develop more urban area in the next 100 years than currently exists on Earth"
+>
+> Paul Romer, Nobel prize-winning economist, New York University.

 ## <a name="money"></a>There is money available for new cities

 In 2019, U.S. Presidential candidate Andrew Yang called for $40 billion in subsidies, grants, and loans for people in coastal communities who want to either move inland or elevate their homes.[^yang]